 This won’t be a problem immediately upon putting the headphones on, but after a while, you’ll start to feel mounting pressure on top of your head.

 The padding on the earcups is generously served, though, which is a big plus.
 And the leather material that covers the headband and ear cushions does feel soft and comfy.

 Overall, we can say that the N60 is comfortable.
 You should be able to wear it for two to three hours without any issues.

 But for a pair of headphones that prides itself on its battery life, portability, and other features that make it a standout choice for intercontinental flights, this just feels somewhat underwhelming.

 The AKG N60 boasts an impressive 15 hours of battery life with the ANC turned on!

 The headphones feature an LED indicator light that tells you how charged or depleted the battery is.
-You can also check the battery status on some smartphones like the Samsung Galaxy Note 9 directly in the Bluetooth settings, but in case you don’t own a smartphone with this feature you can always rely on the LED light.
+You can also check the battery status on some smartphones, like the Samsung Galaxy Note 9, directly in the Bluetooth settings, but if you don’t own a smartphone with this feature, you can always rely on the LED light.

 In terms of features, the AKG N60 keeps things simple.